GSA/digitalgov.gov/content/posts/2015/11/2015-11-09-the-content-corner-structured-content-and-the-power-of-syndication.md

   </h2> {{< legacy-img src="2015/11/600-x-360-Global-digital-concept-TCmake_photo-iStock-Thinkstock-183516872.jpg" alt="Global digital concept" caption="" >}}

   <p>
     Another powerful aspect of the <a href="{{ ref .
-"2014-10-08-the-api-briefing-cdcs-api-delivers-free-up-to-date-health-information-for-your-blog-or-website.md" >}}" target="_blank">CDC content syndication efforts</a> is that because of their efforts in developing content that will work with their own <a href="{{< ref "2013-06-11-responsive-design.md" }}" target="_blank">responsive design</a> templates, it comes ready made for mobile devices.
+"2014-10-08-the-api-briefing-cdcs-api-delivers-free-up-to-date-health-information-for-your-blog-or-website.md" >}}" target="_blank">CDC content syndication efforts</a> is that because of their efforts in developing content that will work with their own <a href="{{ ref .
+"2013-06-11-responsive-design.md" }}" target="_blank">responsive design</a> templates, it comes ready made for mobile devices.
 Some of this will depend on your own site’s architecture (if your site itself isn’t responsive, then it won’t magically change) but if it is, or you have mobile-friendly templates, then the CDC content should display correctly (unless I’m horribly mistaken).
   </p>

   <p>